lanceman2/quickstream/README.md

 all quickstream programs (programs that link with libquickstream.so and load/run quickstream blocks) in the quickstream development workflow; and users/developers that do not like to share will be forced to share with other users/developers (to some extent).
-It remains to be seen that having the quickstreamGUI default to saving super blocks can make a viable workflow.

 Both quickstream command-line program and quickstreamGUI can both be used in a user/developer workflow that is cyclic, but since quickstream